/* Rambling Owl addition to remove page titles from blogs */

 A farm set high on a hill in Warwickshire

 We thanked her for her advice and continued to wander down the high street following the markers for the Heart Of England Way which, by happy coincidence, would take us to both of the places she had recommended.
 Alcester’s St. Nicholas church is a stolid granite building dating from the late 18th century (although there has been a church of some sort on the site since the 1100’s) and we sheltered for a while in its shadow noting the peculiar siting of its clock on an angle of its tower rather than a face – presumably so that it can be read from the high street.
-Alcester is of Roman origin (a clue being found in the ‘cester’ part of its name) and was strategically important enough for them to warrant building a walled city and a fort.
+Alcester is of Roman origin (a clue being found in the ‘cester’ part of its name) and was strategically important enough for them to build a walled city and a fort.
 In the intervening centuries it has thrived as a market town and the site of a Benedictine monastery and today hosts a number of light engineering companies.
 It’s one of those places that has somehow managed to retain its character despite its fluctuating fortunes throughout history.
 We left the church and passed by the shop-fronts of the high street where, at a charity shop, I was momentarily tempted to buy some suitcases before common sense told me that walking the remainder of the day hauling them along would not have been the wisest decision.

 The Heart Of England Way took us into Malt Mill Lane, a narrow little street where the eaves of the old houses almost touch each other overhead and where time seemed to have stood still.
 I kept my video rolling as we ambled down this hidden gem, saying nothing but trying to capture the atmosphere, spoilt slightly by the appearance of a man from one of the cottages who was obviously having a bad day and scowled at the camera as he passed by.
 The lane opened out into a courtyard facing a small park where an information board detailed Alcester’s Achilles Heel – flooding.
 Flanked by the rivers Arrow and Alne the town has been subjected to a series of damaging floods in recent years, the most serious being in 2007.
 With the current shift in climate it seems likely that these events may become ever more frequent and according to the notice board there seems little that can be done in the way of flood defences.